4.8 on

 Van Build Resources to Help You Prioritize Your Layout and Must-Haves

-Van Build Resources for Planning Your Layout and Must‑Haves
+Van conversion guides and camper build resources for Planning Your Layout and Must‑Haves

 It’s also worth checking info twice between many van build tools instead of trusting a single source.
 Electrical systems are a good case.